Cato the Younger: As tribune

 Cato's first action on entering his tribunate in December 63 BC was to propose a law expanding the grain dole.
 He brought the bill with the support of the senate late in the year, according to Plutarch, to calm discontent in the city and strengthen the senate's political position.
 The law more than doubled the number of people receiving subsidised grain, placed a considerable burden on the republic's finances, and possibly made Cato one of the most generous politicians in the history of the grain dole.
 His grain bill also showed that the lex frumentaria was not the exclusive preserve of the so-called "populares", but rather, that "the advocacy of corn distribution knew no party".

 One of the other tribunes of the plebs, Metellus Nepos, proposed two bills to grant Pompey additional honours.
 The first would transfer command of the (nearly completed) campaign against Catiline in northern Italy to Pompey.
 The second would have allowed Pompey to stand in absentia for the consulship of 61 BC and to lead troops into the pomerium (the sacred boundary of the city).
 Cato strongly opposed both.
 When Nepos initially presented the bill, Cato tried to talk him down as a friend but was unsuccessful, returning to invective after Nepos refused.
 The senate, at Cato's urging, voted down the bills; Nepos moved to bring them before the popular assemblies regardless.

-Nepos, along with his ally Caesar, assembled the assembly at the Forum before the Temple of Castor and Pollux.
-Cato and one of his allies, another tribune named Quintus Minucius Thermus, forced their way to the front and Cato then "brusquely took a seat between Nepos and Caesar [to prevent] them from communicating privately".
-When Nepos directed the bill to be read, he vetoed it; when Nepos started to read it himself, Cato snatched the draft from his hands; when Nepos started to recite it from memory, Thermus put his hand over the Nepos' mouth to stop him from speaking.
+Nepos, along with his ally Caesar, convened the assembly at the Forum before the Temple of Castor and Pollux.
+Cato and one of his allies, another tribune named Quintus Minucius Thermus, forced their way to the front and Cato then sat between Nepos and Caesar.
+When Nepos directed the bill to be read, he vetoed it; when Nepos started to read it himself, Cato snatched the draft from his hands; when Nepos started to recite it from memory, Thermus put his hand over Nepos' mouth to stop him from speaking.
 A fight accordingly broke out in the Forum.
 In response to the violence, the senate passed a senatus consultum ultimum; Nepos fled Rome to Pompey in the east and Caesar backed down.
 Suetonius and Plutarch then assert that Nepos, Caesar, or both were removed from their offices; modern scholars do not believe these assertions, as the senate during the republic had no such powers.
 More contemporaneous sources imply that the senate may have moved to ratify Nepos' departure from the city (tribunes were legally forbidden from leaving the city), which Cato likely objected to.